itsemilyshi/image-gallery/README.md

   - search for similar images: how??? maybe just use https://github.com/asmuth/recommendify whichs gets visitor similarity

 Buy/Sell:
-  - User has money numerical value attached
+  - User has money numerical value attached -- have
-  - Photo has price value
+  - Photo has price value -- have
-  - Click buy: current_user.money = current_user.money - photo.price
+  - Click buy: current_user.money = current_user.money - photo.price -- have
-  - Photo has discount value
+  - Photo has discount value -- have
-  - If discount: current_user.money = current_user.money - (photo.price - (photo.price * discount))
+  - If discount: current_user.money = current_user.money - (photo.price - (photo.price * discount)) -- have
   - Inventory management????
 How does this work in real life?
 Will have to research this a bit more